sjanhunen/dokimazo/papers/in-his-name-trust.md

 - The power - the healing was not done by Peter nor was it a result of Peter's faith.
 This was the power of the Son of God at work.
 - The source - faith was ultimately given from the Father, but it was through the Son. ("flesh and blood hath not revelaed this" and also see Mat 11:27)

 Some type of a summary.
+Any links to trust in Eph or Col?